comp500/SSLSocks/README.md

 ## Build instructions
 1. Install Android Studio
-1. Download the stunnel android binary from [stunnel.org](https://www.stunnel.org/index.html), and copy it to /app/src/main/assets/stunnel
+1. Download the stunnel android binary from [stunnel.org](https://www.stunnel.org/index.html), and copy it to /app/src/main/jniLibs/armeabi-v7a/ and /app/src/main/jniLibs/arm64-v8a/ and rename it to stunnel.so
 1. Build it using Android Studio

 ## How to use